Mobile BI solution: functionality, top tools & benefits

 Improved collaboration

-Mobile BI features encourage end-users to collaborate and brainstorm new ideas, such as new content, instant notifications and alerts, comments and reactions, secure content sharing, in-app discussions, and user activity tracking.
+Mobile BI features, such as instant notifications and alerts, comments and reactions, in-app discussions, and user activity tracking, encourage team members and other stakeholders to share insights and brainstorm new ideas.

 Increased data democratization

-Mobile BI allows more employees to access data and analytics capabilities to handle information properly and maximize its value.
+Mobile solutions enable companies to expand data access across a broader audience of business users, such as frontline employees and executives.
 In the long run, increased BI adoption rates accelerate digital transformation and help the company stay competitive.

 Looking for a trustworthy mobile BI vendor?